rpl/contribute-firefox-webextensions-apis/gsoc-2020/extension-activity-monitor.md

 In particular, this project's goal is to expore the following areas:

-- An extension page that shows extensions active in all open tabs, extensions altering browser's settings and/or webpages requests, and for each installed extension show activity like network requests and data interactions between the different parts of the extension.
+- An extension page that shows the active extensions and their effect on the browser, such as altered browser settings or network requests, and the messages exchanged between the different parts of the extension.
 - For the current tab, show the extensions acting on it
 - Saving and loading activity logs from file